WFCD/navis/README.md

 # Build Instructions

+By default the apk is signed with a keystore to sign your version of navis just follow these [directions](https://flutter.dev/docs/deployment/android#signing-the-app).
+For convience there is a `key.properties.example`, rename it to `key.properties` and fill in the blanks with your keystore information.

+Next you need to generate a google-services.json from [firebase](https://firebase.google.com/docs/flutter/setup#configure_an_android_app), which is used to deliver push notifications (different for every firebase project)

-To build Navis you must first install Flutter from the link below and follow all the instructions needed to get it running for your desired device* then simple run:
+To build Navis need to install [Flutter](https://flutter.dev/docs/get-started/install) from the link below and follow all the instructions needed to get it running for your desired device* then simple run:

 ```
 flutter packages get